Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 ### Running Pilon
 Now we have generated the necessary input files we can finally run Pilon.

-**ER is the cd  needed???** First navigate into the `pilon` directory we created earlier when generating the required files.
-Pilon is installed on the AWS instance and can view the help documentation using:
+First navigate up(`..`)  to the `analysis` directory Pilon is installed on the AWS instance and we can view the help documentation using:

 ~~~
-cd pilon
+cd ..
 pilon --help
 ~~~
 {: .bash}